electricimp/PL7223/README.md

 ```
 ## License

-The LatchingRelay library is licensed under the [MIT License](./LICENSE).
+The example code in this library is licensed under the [MIT License](./LICENSE).